 You have to pay a certain amount so that the insurance company can start processing your claims.
 This is what we call the deductible amount.
 If you have a high deductible amount, then your premium rate may be lower.

 Sometimes, boaters feel that the basic liability coverage is not enough.
 In which case, they opt to supplement it with extra liability coverage.
 This supplement is also known as the umbrella insurance policy.
 Of course, if you get this extra coverage, your total premium rate will go up.

 6. Your Boat’s Value

 The entire value of your boat doesn’t only mean the price you paid when you bought it.
-It also includes all the other accessories you have added in it.
-If you have installed more features in your boat, you might want to include it in the insurance coverage.
+It also includes all the other accessories you have added to it.
+If you have installed more features in your boat, you might want to include them in the insurance coverage.
 In which case, you have to get a comprehensive insurance policy.
 This, of course, is more expensive than the basic policy.